ckelly314/isotopomer-soup/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for using isotopomer-soup!
-If you have any questions or issues, feel free to open an issue or contact the maintainers.
+If you have any questions or issues, feel free to open an issue or contact me.